 One or more series of Additional Bonds are issuable under the Trust Agreement for the purpose of paying additional costs of the Major New State Infrastructure Projects for the use of the Department as authorized by the General Assembly (in an amount, for all such Major New State Infrastructure Projects, not in excess of the project costs as authorized by the General Assembly) and for the purpose of refunding certain obligations issued under the Act and District Obligations.
-The Series 1998-1 Bonds, the Series 1999-1 Bonds, the Series 2001-1 Bonds, the Series 2002-1 Bonds, the Series 2003-1 Bonds, the Series 2005-1 Bonds, the Series 2006-1 Bonds and the Series 2007-1 Bonds are the only Additional Bonds that have been issued as of the date of this Official Statement.
+The Series 1998-1 Bonds, the Series 1999-1 Bonds, the Series 2001-1 Bonds, the Series 2002-1 Bonds, the Series 2003-1 Bonds, the Series 2006-1 Bonds, the Series 2007-1 Bonds and the Series 2008-1 Bonds are the only Additional Bonds that have been issued as of the date of this Official Statement.
 Additional Bonds are on a parity with the Bonds outstanding under the Trust Agreement, except as to bond service reserve accounts or Credit Support Instruments, if any, applicable only to certain series of such outstanding Bonds or Additional Bonds.
-The Series 1998-1 Bonds and the Series 1999-1 Bonds have previously been defeased.
+The Series 1998-1 Bonds and the Series 1999-1 Bonds have previously been defeased and the Series 2001-1 Bonds have matured.